Soapbosnia/bmp-js/docs/readme.md

 Remote means working from a single file, either through a web-server host or running from a local file which sources BMPJS from a remote location.

-One limitation of running from a local file versus on a web-server host is that you cannot load bitmaps from a relative path, for example `./img/test.bmp` will fail as the browser forbids reading resources from a local file resource (also known as [**file URI scheme**](https://en.wikipedia.org/wiki/File_URI_scheme).)
+One limitation of running from a local file versus on a web-server host is that you cannot load bitmaps from a relative path, for example `./img/test.bmp` will fail as the browser forbids reading resources from a local file resource (see [**Cross-origin resource sharing**](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).)

 For the sake of ease-of-use and simplicity we will be taking the `Remote` approach this time.
 But will warn when transitioning to `Local` when necessary based on use-case.